redhat-openstack/website/source/documentation/rdo-packaging.html.md

 4. Process is the same as standard packages

+### How to add a new puppet module to openstack-puppet-modules (OPM)

+For a puppet module to be included as a part of the collection of puppet modules used to deploy RDO, the package that was created in the previous section must be added to the requires list of the openstack-puppet-modules-distgit package.

+Clone the openstack-puppet-modules-distgit project using rdopkg.
+Submit a review with the puppet module package name added to the list of requires in the spec file maintained in the openstack-puppet-modules-distgit project.

 ## RDO CloudSIG Packaging Guide

 Packaging files for CloudSIG repos live in `$RELEASE-rdo` branches of